 The purpose of the Cluster Statement is to help students organize and give coherence to their individual program of study.
 Students will design a cluster of at least five courses that share a conceptual focus.
 By the end of the third week in Spring Quarter of their third year, students should submit a Cluster Worksheet and one-to-two-page statement to their departmental advisor and then the Student Affairs Assistant outlining their interests in the field and designating a “cluster” of at least five courses.
 Up to two of these courses may be from departments outside English.
 Students will design a personalized cluster that falls under one of the following four general rubrics: (1) literary and critical theory, (2) form/genre/medium, (3) literature in history, (4) literature and culture(s).
 Students may include Creative Writing courses within their clusters.
 See the English Department website for more information.

 Electives to make up a total of 11 courses.
 These may include:

-The Critical BA Project may develop from a paper written in an earlier course or from independent research.
-To do a Critical BA Project, students must fill out a declaration form (available on the English departmental website) by the end of Spring Quarter of their third year.
-On this form, they identify a faculty field specialist who has agreed to serve as their project advisor.
+The BA Project may develop from a paper written in an earlier course or from independent research.
+Students who wish to complete a BA Project must submit a proposal (available on the English Department website) by the end of Spring Quarter of their third year.
+On this form, they identify a faculty member who will serve as their project advisor.

-In Winter and Spring Quarters, students will continue to meet with their preceptors and will also consult with their individual faculty advisor.
-Students will submit a full draft of the BA Project to their preceptor and faculty advisor by the end of the second week of Spring Quarter.
-By the beginning of the fifth week of Spring Quarter, students submit the final version of their Critical BA Project to their preceptor, faculty advisor, and the Undergraduate Program Assistant.
+In consultation with the faculty advisor and graduate preceptor, students submit a near-final draft of their paper by the end of week two of Spring Quarter.
+By the beginning of the fifth week, students submit the final version of their project to their preceptor, faculty advisor, and the Student Affairs Assistant.

-Summary of Requirements
+Summary of Requirements for the Major

 |Two quarters of study at the second-year level in a language other than English||200|